Someone's Girlfriend

 Someone's Girlfriend (アイツノカノジョ, Aitsu no Kanojo) is a Japanese web manga series written and illustrated by Nikumaru.
-It has been serialized on Shogakukan's digital platform Sunday Webry since September 2022.
+It was serialized on Shogakukan's digital platform Sunday Webry from September 2022 to November 2025, with its chapters collected in eight tankōbon volumes.

 Media

 Manga

-Written and illustrated by Nikumaru, Someone's Girlfriend was first published as a one-shot on Shogakukan's digital platform Sunday Webry on November 27, 2021, and started its serialization on the same platform on September 30, 2022.
-In October 2025, it was announced that the series would end in three chapters.
-Shogakukan has collected its chapters into individual tankōbon volumes, with the first one released on February 10, 2023.
-As of August 8, 2025, seven volumes have been released.
+Written and illustrated by Nikumaru, Someone's Girlfriend was first published as a one-shot on Shogakukan's digital platform Sunday Webry on November 27, 2021, and was serialized on the same platform from September 30, 2022, to November 21, 2025.
+Shogakukan collected its chapters in eight tankōbon volumes, released from February 10, 2023, to December 12, 2025.

 The manga has been licensed for English released in North America by Seven Seas Entertainment.